 Do you want your borders secure?

-Do you want business regulation, burdensome regulation to go away?
+Do you want business, regulation, burdensome regulation to go away?

 Do you want to protect Social Security and Medicare?

-Do you uh do you want stronger borders?
+Do you want stronger borders?

 Thank you very much.